iosifv/cli-path/docs/README.md

   - save number of calls for each user
 - Limit calls globally and per user

+### Problems encountered that are worth mentioning

+- reading package.json with the purpose of showing the app's version
+  - The actual issue is finding the package.json file when executing the binary from various folders in the user's machine

 ### Links that helped me build this

 - [Youtube - I created a Command Line Game for you // 5-Minute Node.js CLI Project](https://www.youtube.com/watch?v=_oHByo8tiEY)